gecad-group/peak-mas/docs/how-to.md

 ## PEAK Communities

 In PEAK, communities can be seen as groups of agents that share similar goals.
 Communities are a very useful and efficient way to make communication between three or more agents.
 What makes this usefull is that for each message sent to the community every member will receive the message.

 <img src="peak_communities.png" height="300">

+For this examples you will need to execute a pre-defined PEAK agent called Directory Facilitator, for short DF.
+He is responsable to maintain the PEAK communities structures.
+More details about the DF [here]().

 ### Creating a community ([Example 3](https://github.com/gecad-group/peak-mas/tree/main/examples/3_simple_community))

 To create a community is very simple.
 There is a pre defined behavior that enables the agent join communities.
+For only this functionality you don't need DF, but it is recommended.

 ```python
 #agent.py